Laser vs Home Teeth Whitening: Which Is Better and Longer-Lasting Croydon?

 Can’t make up your mind between in-office laser teeth whitening and whitening your teeth at home?
 You’re not the only one – we get asked this question often here at Sparkly Whites Croydon.

 Laser whitening is done by dentists in a clinical environment.
 It relies on a special light or laser to activate a whitening gel, which provides a solution that works quickly and is immediately noticeable, and sometimes only requires one visit to the dentist to be so.
 It’s perfect if you want to notice a dramatic change in a small time frame.
-Your Dream Smile is One Session Away – Laser Teeth Whitening

 Home whitening kits are more subtle.
 They typically consist of trays or strips that you wear for a predetermined time frame over several days or weeks.
 They’re a great choice if you don’t mind a go-slow approach and you want to whiten in the comfort of your own home.

 If fast is the order of the day, laser teeth whitening by a country mile.
-It can make your teeth whiter in just one session—perfect for those weddings, interviews or big days that you need to look your best-for, in a hurry.
+It can make your teeth whiter in just one session—perfect for those weddings, interviews or big days that you need to look your best for, in a hurry.

-One of the potential downsides of both methods is the temporary nature of the results, but both can last if you care for your teeth properly.
-That includes steering clear of foods and drinks that can cause stains, and maintaining a good oral hygiene schedule.
-Laser and Tray Teeth Whitening: The Ultimate Smile Showdown
+One potential downside of both methods is that the results are temporary, but they can last if you care for your teeth properly.
+That includes steering clear of foods and drinks that can cause stains and maintaining a good oral hygiene schedule.

 DIY kits are shallower, so they may require top-ups sooner.
 But if you stick with it, they can still create good, lasting changes.